Waymo gets first California OK for driverless testing without backup driver

 “California has been working toward this milestone for several years, and we will continue to keep the public’s safety in mind as this technology evolves,” said Jean Shiomoto, California’s Department of Motor Vehicles director, in a statement.

-The company said it will begin driverless testing on city streets in Silicon Valley and expand to other areas after it notifies local communities.
-The company will begin tests with Waymo employees and eventually “create opportunities for members of the public to experience this technology, as we’ve done in Arizona with our early rider program.”
+Waymo said it will begin driverless testing on city streets in Silicon Valley and expand to other areas after it notifies local communities.
+The company will first use Waymo employees in tests and eventually “create opportunities for members of the public to experience this technology, as we’ve done in Arizona with our early rider program.”

 In Arizona, Waymo has been conducting some testing of vehicles without backup drivers and has said it plans to launch a commercial self-driving ride hailing service in the state by the end of 2018.

+The new requirements call for remote control technology, which allows for a remote operator to take control of a vehicle if the underlying autonomous system inside the car encounters problems.
+Companies like Waymo, Nissan Motor Co (7201.T) and startups Zoox, Phantom Auto and Starsky Robotics have been working on such technology.

-Reporting by David Shepardson; editing by Dan Grebler
+Reporting by David Shepardson and Alexandria Sage; editing by Dan Grebler